 International Day of People with Disability (IDPwD) brings together individuals, businesses and community organisations to celebrate and acknowledge the contributions, skills and achievements of people with disability.

 The day aims to promote an understanding of people with disability and support dignity, rights, and well-being.
 It also seeks to increase awareness of the benefits of the integration of people with disability in every aspect of political, social, economic and cultural life.
+To celebrate the contributions and achievements of our community, Creating and Thriving Art Exhibition will be held annually in The Atrium at Council’s Civic Centre on the 3 December.
+Please click on link below for more information:

 For further information visit: International Day of People with Disability (IDPwD).